ACLU of Delaware v. Dept. of Corrections

 The Delaware Freedom of Information Act (FOIA) is a critical tool to facilitate public awareness and government accountability.
 Yet many state agencies continue to deny access to the very information FOIA was designed to make more transparent.

-On January 27, 2025, the ACLU of Delaware filed an appeal with the Superior Court of Delaware following two FOIA request denials from the Delaware Department of Corrections (DOC) related to information on eligible incarcerated voters.
+On January 27, 2025, the ACLU of Delaware filed an appeal with the Superior Court of Delaware following two FOIA request denials from the Delaware Department of Corrections (DOC) related to information on eligible incarcerated voters and elderly incarcerated individuals.

-In August of 2024, ACLU-DE requested information about the number of incarcerated individuals who may be eligible to vote, as well as the necessary information to contact them, in order to advance voter education.
+In August of 2024, ACLU-DE requested information about the number of incarcerated individuals who may be eligible to vote, the number of elderly individuals incarcerated in Delaware, and the information needed to contact them.
 The information requested was not confidential, nor did it pose any security risk.
 DOC's denial of these requests is indicative of a larger pattern of FOIA request denials from state agencies that keep important information out of view of the general public.

 Case Number: